Highly migratory species

 We also support management of the environmental effects of longline fisheries outside New Zealand waters under international arrangements.
 This includes managing New Zealand fisher activities and their catch in international waters.

-Find out how MPI manages bycatch
+Find out how we manage bycatch

 What fishers can do